ferrance/dizave42/readme.md

 it in two places.
 I really liked it in the middle of the right thumb cluster but other things were more important there.

 The layout uses home row mods in the GACS configuration (for windows) or CAGS (for mac).
+The mod keys change depending on whether the keyboard is in windows or mac mode so that the most important key is under my middle finger regardless of which OS I'm on (I switch constantly).

 For a thorough overview of home row mods, check out [precondition's page](https://precondition.github.io/home-row-mods).